scraper-bots/tender_az/11-How I Approach Learning a New Technology.md

 This is downside of the motivation.
 When you do not feel motivation you can not do anything.
 That is my curse.
+I can not do things which is not feels that i like.

 [[writing plan]]